 - Subscriptions: All Etsy’s users have the Etsy Standard suite of tools to help them manage their shops and products.
 But the company offers a premium option, Etsy Plus, with some extra tools.
 The subscription fee is $10 per month.

 - Pattern: Sellers can build a personalized website to sell their products inside and beyond the platform.
 But the Pattern shop is free only for the first 30 days.
 After this period, Etsy charges $15 per month.

-- Payment processing: Some sellers are eligible to use Etsy Payments, which provide different methods to facilitate the purchase, such as credit/debit cards, gift cards, online wallets and coupons.
+- Payment processing: Some sellers are eligible to use Etsy Payments, which provides different methods to facilitate the purchase, such as credit/debit cards, gift cards, online wallets, and coupons.
 Etsy charges a fee for each kind of transaction, which varies according to the total amount of the sale and the country it takes place.

 - Currency conversion: When converting the sale to the seller’s chosen currency, Etsy charges a percentage of 2.5% of the entire product amount.

 ArtFire: it is a platform for crafters to buy, sell and interact.
 It has the option for buyers to post a “wanted” ad for something specific to be made.

 Amazon Handmade: Amazon’s platform for crafters to sell their work, but all the products have to be handmade, hand-altered, or hand-assembled.

 Big Cartel: made for makers, to help them succeed in a mass-produced-good world.
 You can customize the themes to personalize your store.

 eCRATER: a marketplace for sellers and buyers, with access to a forum where users can talk and share experiences.
 It also has customizable online shops.